 - Buy local made: Seek out the local artists, manufacturers and makers, and show them your support.

 - Buy local gift cards: Gift cards have been such a common and easy gift—and they’re great.
 Take a moment to consider a local business.

-COVID-19 is making the upcoming holiday season a bit daunting and disappointing, especially because the road forward looks rough.
-Maybe the end is in sight now that vaccines are starting to be approved and distributed.
-Certainly, recovery is going to take bold policy, brave business decisions, and big moves in the nonprofit community.
+A second Christmas with COVID-19 ever present can make the holiday season feel a bit daunting and disappointing.
+As we know all too well, recovery will take bold policy, brave business decisions, and big moves in the nonprofit community.
 Keep in mind that you can make a contribution, too.
-Every little bit will help….
+Every little bit will help.